Artificial Intelligence Guidelines

 Guidelines statement

-AI may be used at Federation University for functions that support the University’s Strategic Plan, including for administrative and operational functions and learning and teaching activities.
+AI may be used at Federation University for functions that support the University’s Strategic Plan, including for administrative and operational functions and learning and teaching activities (Federation University Australia, 2021).

 Ethical principles of AI usage

-Federation University acknowledges the voluntary Australian Artificial Intelligence Ethics Framework to guide the use of AI by staff and students of the university.
-These principles encourage and guide usage in a manner which is:
+Federation University acknowledges the Australian Government’s voluntary Artificial Intelligence Ethics Principles encourage and guide AI use in a manner which are focused on:

-1. Focused on human, societal, and environmental wellbeing: AI should bring beneficial outcomes for individuals, society and the environment for Federation University and the broader community.
+1. Human, societal, and environmental wellbeing: AI should bring beneficial outcomes for individuals, society, and the environment for Federation University and the broader community.
 Positive and negative impacts are considered and accounted for throughout the AI lifecycle.

-3. Fair: AI will be accessible and inclusive at Federation University and monitored to ensure they do not perpetuate injustice and disparity, particularly to underrepresented and marginalised groups.
+3. Fair: AI will be accessible and inclusive at Federation University and monitored to ensure they do not perpetuate unfair discrimination particularly for underrepresented and marginalised groups.

 4. Protective of privacy and security: AI systems and outputs will respect the privacy rights of staff and students at Federation University.
 Appropriate mitigation measures will be enforced to reduce the risk of potential security vulnerabilities, unintended application and abuse risks.